nagyist/abp/docs/en/Community-Articles/2025-02-16-Using-Pushed-Authorization-Requests-In-ABP-Framework/POST.md

 * No guarantee of confidentiality.
 Although the browser sends the authorization request via HTTPS, the request parameters can be intercepted by third-party applications, such as a proxy, a load balancer, or even a browser plugin.
 A malicious network component of this type can inject or change the request parameters, not to mention that the request itself can be logged.
 * Browser limitations.
 Finally, a very complex query string in the authorization request may incur possible browser limitations on URL length.

-To address these issues, OAuth 2.0 defined `Pushed Authorization Requests (PAR)`.
+OAuth 2.0 defined `Pushed Authorization Requests (PAR)` to address these issues.

 ## Pushed Authorization Requests (PAR)